gordonbay/Windows-On-Reins/README.md

 - Disable Windows ShadowCopy, due to performance draw
 - Disable Windows Fast Boot, due conflicts with Steam and several other programs
 - Disable Adobe updates
-- Disable Nvidia NGX updates
+- Disable Nvidia NGX updates, due to high network usage and lack of settings

 ## What it does - Privacy